fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 #### Get Bot State

-A bot can have in Custom Endpoint service following states:
+A bot on a Custom Endpoint service should have one of the following states:

 - `online`
 - `offline`